History of Tunisia: Emperors from Africa

-Septimus Severus (145–211, r.193–211) was born of mixed Punic Ancestry in Lepcis Magna, Tripolitania (now Libya), where he spent his youth.
+Septimius Severus (145–211, r.
+193–211) was born of mixed Punic ancestry in Lepcis Magna, Tripolitania (now Libya), where he spent his youth.
 Although he was said to speak with a Northwest African accent, he and his family were long members of the Roman cosmopolitan elite.
 His eighteen-year reign was noted for frontier military campaigns.
 His wife Julia Domna of Emesa, Syria, was from a prominent family of priestly rulers there; as empress in Rome she cultivated a salon which may have included Ulpian of Tyre, the jurist of Roman Law.
-After Severus (whose reign was well regarded), his son Caracalla (r.211–217) became Emperor; Caracalla's edict of 212 granted citizenship to all free inhabitants of the Empire.
-Later, two grand nephews of Severus through his wife Julia Domna became Emperors: Elagabalus (r.218–222) who brought the black stone of Emesa to Rome; and Severus Alexander (r.222–235) born in Caesarea sub Libano (Lebanon).
-Though unrelated, the Emperor Macrinus (r.217–218) came from Iol Caesarea in Mauretania (modern Sharshal, Algeria).
+After Severus (whose reign was well regarded), his son Caracalla (r.
+211–217) became emperor; Caracalla's edict of 212 granted citizenship to all free inhabitants of the empire.
+Later, two grand nephews of Severus through his wife Julia Domna became emperors: Elagabalus (r.
+218–222) who brought the black stone of Emesa to Rome; and Severus Alexander (r.222–235) born in Caesarea sub Libano (Lebanon).
+Though unrelated, the emperor Macrinus (r.
+217–218) came from Iol Caesarea in Mauretania (modern Sharshal, Algeria).

-There were also Roman Emperors from the Province of Africa.
+There were also Roman emperors from the Province of Africa.
 In 238 local proprietors rose in revolt, arming their clients and agricultural tenants who entered Thysdrus (modern El Djem) where they killed their target, a rapacious official and his bodyguards.
-In open revolt, they then proclaimed as co-emperors the aged Governor of the Province of Africa, Gordian I (c.159–238), and his son, Gordian II (192–238).
-Gordian I had served at Rome in the Senate and as Consul, and had been the Governor of various provinces.
+In open revolt, they then proclaimed as co-emperors the aged Governor of the province of Africa, Gordian I (c.159–238), and his son, Gordian II (192–238).
+Gordian I had served at Rome in the Senate and as consul, and had been the governor of various provinces.
 The very unpopular current Emperor Maximinus Thrax (who had succeeded the dynasty of Severus) was campaigning on the middle Danube.
 In Rome the Senate sided with the insurgents of Thysdrus.
 When the African revolt collapsed under an assault by local forces still loyal to the emperor, the Senate elected two of their number, Balbinus and Pupienus, as co-emperors.
 Then Maximus Thrax was killed by his disaffected soldiers.
-Eventually the grandson of Gordian I, Gordian III (225–244), of the Province of Africa, became the Emperor of the Romans, 238–244.
+Eventually the grandson of Gordian I, Gordian III (225–244), of the province of Africa, became the emperor of the Romans, 238–244.
 He died on the Persian frontier.
 His successor was Philip the Arab.